uterzic/movierewinder_symfony/README.md

 Like composer, NPM is required so the node packages can be downloaded and properly installed.
 Find out about installing npm on https://www.npmjs.com/package/npm

-Installed MySQL on your machine.
-You can use tools like XAMPP/MAMPP
+Installed MySQL on your machine is required.
+You can use tools like MAMP for Mac or XAMPP for Windows.

-## Setting up project on your machine
+## Setting up project on Mac
 1. Download project from releases or clone it using git.
 2. Open project directory using favourite text editor.
 I recommend using Visual Studio Code.
 3. Edit .env file (make a connect to your MySQL server)
 4. Using terminal locate project directory and type next commands
 5. `npm install`
-6. `npm run dev`
+6. `composer install`
-7. `composer install`
+7. `npm run dev`
 5. `symfony console doctrine:database:create` (to create database 'movies')
 6. `symfony console doctrine:migrations:migrate` (to populate 'movies' with tables and columns)
 7. After successful migration run command `symfony console doctrine:fixtures:load` (to load dummy data and try project's functionality)